mertyildiran/Plexus/README.md

 <sup>*(you can alternatively run this example with `python examples/basic.py` command using a pre-written script version of below commands)*</sup>

 Suppose you need to train the network to figure out that the elements of given arrays are bigger than 0.5 or not (like `[0.9, 0.6, 1.0, 0.8]` or `[0.1, 0.3, 0.0, 0.4]`) and suppose it's a 4-element array.
-So let's create a network according to our needs:
+So let's create a network according to your needs:

 ```python
 net = plexus.Network(256,4,2,0.5,1)